 Replacing the roof is often one of the biggest expenses a homeowner can face.
-You can expect to pay anywhere from $2,000 to $30,000, with the national average pegged at around $6,600.

 Be sure to save money in an emergency fund so you’ll have some resources set aside in case you find yourself with a leaky roof that needs replacing.

 How big is your roof?

 The biggest factor in determining how much it will cost to replace your roof is the size of your roof.
 The cost of roof replacement is calculated in terms of roofing squares; one roofing square is 10 feet by 10 feet, or 100 square feet.